smchartrand/smchartrand.github.io/index.md

 *March 26, 2026*

-"Shawn published a paper in the <i>Journal of Geophysical Research - Earth Surface<i> examining collective particle entrainment using experimental data, exploratory transfer functions and information theory.
+"Shawn published a paper in the <i>Journal of Geophysical Research - Earth Surface</i> examining collective particle entrainment using experimental data, exploratory transfer functions and information theory.
 The research would not have been possible without support from David Furbish."

 [**Link to paper in JGR Earth Surface**](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2025JF008657)